 On each disk there are over 100 unique pictures.
 For example, in our School and trophies.
-In the Off the WallScrapbook, well, just expect the unexpected.
+In the Off the Wall Scrapbook, well, just expect the unexpected.
 And plenty more Scrapbooks are coming.
 So even if you can't draw a straight line, it's okay.
+As long as you make a straight one to the offer below.

-Scrapbook, teachers and students will find everything from cheerleading to finals.
+Scrapbook, teachers and students will find everything from cheer-leading to finals.
 In the Sports Scrapbook, dozens of sports, mascots